 Application and Selection procedure for funding requests

-- Step 2: Applicants shall submit their applications to their respective National Commission or other official channels designated by the Parties.
+- Step 2: Applicants shall submit their applications and all supporting documents to their respective National Commission or other official channels designated by the Parties.

 Only one project can be retained by the Committee per beneficiary (Party, NGO, INGO).